 It can be tricky for your business to be the first one found in the busy world of online, so it’s important that your marketing efforts have a local reach so that your products and services can be found in your area.
 Making use of online offerings such as Google My Business will connect you directly with customers, whether they’re looking for you on Search, Maps or Google+.
 Explore other local search offerings such as creating a free listing on Yelp and getting listed on Bing Places for Business and Yahoo Local.

-While it’s not necessary to have a presence on every social media platform out there – it is important to finding the right social media platforms for your business so that you increase your chances of connecting directly with your target audience.
-Facebook is a good place to start and can if you post interesting and informational content then you stand a good chance of establishing your business as an authority as well as nurture brand loyalty.
-Twitter and Pinterest are also useful for building your brand reputation with Twitter useful for sharing quick updates and collecting instant updates and Pinterest useful if your product or service lends itself to great images, as does a YouTube or Vimeo channel for great footage.
+While it’s not necessary to have a presence on every social media platform out there – it is important to find the right social media platforms for your business so that you increase your chances of connecting directly with your target audience.
+Facebook is a good place to start and if you post interesting and informational content then you stand a good chance of establishing your business as an authority as well as nurture brand loyalty.
+Twitter and Pinterest are also useful for building your brand reputation, with Twitter useful for sharing quick updates and collecting instant updates and Pinterest useful if your product or service lends itself to great images, as does a YouTube or Vimeo channel for great footage.
 LinkedIn is perfect for establishing a professional image for your business and establishing yourself and your brand as a market and thought leader by being a proactive member of industry groups.

 If you’re the type of business that posts lots of content one week then leaves it weeks until you post again then your online promotional efforts will fail to deliver results.
 Make sure you plan in advance by setting up a content calendar that lets you clearly plan what you have to say and post about week-by-week, month-by-month of the entire year.
 Establish relevant themes of the type of content your target market is looking for and take advantage of dates on the calendar such as Easter, Christmas, Valentine’s Day, Australia Day etc so that you can plan online promotions accordingly.

 Successful blogging is a lot of work but the key to success is to be creative and think like your target audience.
 Work out exactly what type of content is going to appeal to your targets and what information they need from you.
-Companies use blogs in a variety of ways to engage with their audience – new and announcements, product launches and community relations involvement all make good subject matter as does a personal diary tracking a particular journey or company milestone.
+Companies use blogs in a variety of ways to engage with their audience – news and announcements, product launches and community relations involvement all make good subject matter as does a personal diary tracking a particular journey or company milestone.
 Guest bloggers or industry experts who have something to share that your target market will find useful also makes a great blog post for your business.

 Learn to tell a great story of your business and brand as seen through each customer’s eyes.
 Give a voice to your most loyal fans by gathering customer testimonials and case studies that you can feature on your website.
 Encourage feedback via your website and through social media and always be ready to respond immediately to both positive and negative feedback to show customers, prospects, suppliers and the rest of your online audience that you care.